1 Nature is maximally efficient

 Summary.Dirac's trick implies Dirac's equation.
 Strands imply wave functions.

-Possible falsification.Find a deviation from the Dirac equation, e.g., at high energy or in high gravitational fields.
+Possible falsification.Find a deviation from the Dirac equation, e.g., at high energy or for high gravitational fields.

-More to ponder.Strands do not provide non-contextual hidden variables.
+More to ponder.Strands do not provide hidden variables.

 Strand entanglement explains quantum entanglement.